jennifermarohasy.com/blog - The Politics and Environment Blog

 Al’s face in biblical-beard and wearing a wrap around with all its cataclysmically, religio-climate metaphors – Bono fetching the water for Noah while he pours over the Ark’s charts (nee hockey stick graph) and extracts cash from gullible passengers –

-1. Comment from: hunter
+1. hunter says

 Of course Noah’s Ark is about a mythical event.